Why is the strength of an elastomeric polymer network so low?: Introduction

 Elastomers are highly stretchable polymer networks.
 Attention here is focused on an elastomer in which covalent bonds link monomers into polymer strands, and crosslink the polymer strands into a polymer network.
 Experiments have long shown that the strength of such an elastomer is orders of magnitude lower than the strength of the covalent bonds.
 A representative value of the strength of a covalent bond is on the order of $10$ GPa~\citep{yang2019polyacrylamide}, whereas a representative value of the experimentally measured strength of an elastomer is on the order of $10$ MPa~\citep{helaly2011effect,wang2023research}.
 What causes this three orders of magnitude reduction in strength?

 This enormous reduction in strength is also commonly reported in other elastic materials, such as glass and ceramics~\citep{clarke1987fracture, shand1965strength}.
-Since the work of Griffith~\citep{caceres1995deformation}, this reduction in strength in glass and ceramics has been attributed to crack-like flaws, which concentrate stress to atomic scale~\citep{yang2019polyacrylamide,berry1961fracture}.
+Since the work of Griffith~\citep{caceres1995deformation}, this reduction in strength in glass and ceramics has been attributed to crack-like flaws, which concentrate stress to the atomic scale~\citep{yang2019polyacrylamide,berry1961fracture}.
 Attempts have been made to apply the Griffith theory to account for the large reduction in strength in polymer networks~\citep{kendall1983relation, berry1961fracture}.
 These attempts, however, have led to problems.
 In particular, experiments have shown that the strength of a polymer network, such as a polyacrylamide hydrogel, is insensitive to cracks of length up to about $1$ mm~\citep{yang2019polyacrylamide}.
+In this work, we focus on the intrinsic strength of homogeneous polymer networks, specifically addressing why this value is orders of magnitude lower than the strength of individual covalent bonds.